 You have attained a master’s degree, but you are now thinking about focusing on understanding what it takes to develop and evaluate school curricula.
 The word “curriculum” comprises many areas: orientation, philosophy, design, development, implementation, assessment, and evaluation.
 As a post-master’s student, you will be given the opportunity to delve into each of these areas and progress as leaders in your field.

 While the primary focus is on the K-12 public school setting, you will find that the concentration in curriculum is applicable to all levels as well as a variety of contexts in which curriculum is developed and utilized.

 Please see more information in our Graduate Catalog.
-If you need help with planning your course selection, contact the Curriculum Coordinator:
+If you need help with planning your course selection, contact the Curriculum and Instructional Design Coordinator:

 Professor Claudine Bedell

 You’re a passionate learner and a bookworm.
 Your love of reading is instilled in the children you teach.
 You have a master’s degree but are not ready to consider a doctoral program.
 The CAGS in Literacy is a perfect way to become a more effective teacher of reading and language arts.
 Courses in reading methodology and diagnosis, complemented with clinical and classroom experiences, provide the framework for our CAGS students to become literacy leaders.

 Our program presents a balanced and comprehensive view of literacy development, instruction, and assessment.
 Our students obtain knowledge that is deeply rooted in theory, research, and hands-on experience.
 Armed with this knowledge, our graduates set off to really change their students’ lives through the power of language.